SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

     - Competitive landscape: existing systems/tools and their shortcomings
     - Plan for Checkpoint 2 validation via prompting (see CP2)

-- Working on analyzing different existing tools and their limitations
+- Analyzing different existing tools and their limitations

 ---